doppllib/doppllib.github.io/docs/AddingDoppl.md

 ## Step #14: Copy Generated App File Into XCode

-If you look at `app/build/j2objcSrcGenMain/`, you will find a `prefix.properties`, akin to the one that we had in `app/build/j2objcSrcGenTest/` from Step #11 above.

-Copy that into your `iosApp/` workspace, to have it be alongside your other files in `iosApp/` (e.g., peers of `AppDelegate.swift` and `ViewController.swift`), much as we did back in Step #11.
-However, this time, we are only copying this one file, as there is no `dopplTests.txt` file.
+Copy `prefix.properties` from `app/build/` into your `iosApp/` workspace, to have it be alongside your other files in `iosApp/` (e.g., peers of `AppDelegate.swift` and `ViewController.swift`), much as we did back in Step #11.
+However, this time, we are only copying this one file, as we do not need `dopplTests.txt`.

 ## Step #15: Access the Generated Code From Swift